coverclock/com-diag-hazer/README.md

 is an even number of hours (some aren't: Newfie Time, I'm looking at you), it will be a letter like "T" ("Tango") for Mountain Standard Time as found in Denver; otherwise it will be "J" ("Juliet") to indicate any local time zone.

+MON displays some of the results received in the UBX-MON-HW message if enabled.
-Ublox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength, and spoofing by comparing navigational fixes between the GPS and GLONASS constellations.
+Ublox 8 chips with firmware revision 18 and above can provide clues to jamming based on the received signal strength.

+STA displays some of the results received in the UBX-NAV-STATUS message if enabled.
+Ublox 8 chips with firmware revision 18 and above can provide clues to spoofing based on comparing navigation solutions from multiple GNSSes if available.
+The Time Of Week (TOW), first fix (ff), and uptime numeric fields are also good tests of the conversion from little endian to host byte order.

 All subsequent lines represent the current state of Hazer data structures updated by data read from the device.
 Each line includes at its end the